Cyperus papyrus: Ecology

 Papyrus can be found in tropical rain forests, tolerating annual temperatures of 20 to 30 °C and a soil pH of 6.0 to 8.5.
 It flowers in late summer, and prefers full sun to partly shady conditions.
 Like most tropical plants, it is sensitive to frost.
-In the United States, it has become invasive in Florida and has escaped from cultivation in Louisiana, California, and Hawaii.

 Papyrus sedge forms vast stands in swamps, shallow lakes, and along stream banks throughout the wetter parts of Africa, but it has become rare in the Nile Delta.
 In deeper waters, it is the chief constituent of the floating, tangled masses of vegetation known as sudd.
 It also occurs in Madagascar, and some Mediterranean areas such as Sicily and the Levant.

 The "feather-duster" flowering heads make ideal nesting sites for many social species of birds.
-As in most sedges, pollination is by wind, not insects, and the mature fruits after release are distributed by water.
+As in most sedges, pollination is by wind, not insects, and the mature fruit after release are distributed by water.

 Papyrus is a C4 sedge that forms highly productive monotypic stands over large areas of wetland in Africa.

 Cultivation

 The papyrus plant is relatively easy to grow from seed, though in Egypt, it is more common to split the rootstock, and grows quite fast once established.
 Extremely moist soil or roots sunken in the water is preferred and the plant can flower all year long.
 Vegetative propagation is the suggested process of creating new plants.
 It is done by splitting the rhizomes into small groups and planting normally.
-It can reach heights of up to 16 feet tall.
 C. papyrus is considered to be hardy in USDA hardiness zones 9 and 10.

+In the United States, it has become invasive in Florida and has escaped from cultivation in Louisiana, California, and Hawaii.

-C. papyrus and the dwarf cultivar C. papyrus 'Nanus' have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).
+The species as a whole, and the dwarf cultivar C. papyrus 'Nanus' have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).